naccdata/nacc-form-validator/docs/usage.md

 The main "entry point", or class to instantiate for validation, is `QualityCheck`, which in turn creates a `NACCValidator` to both validate the schema and return extra information from the validator. `NACCValidator` itself is an extension of [Cerberus' `Validator` class](https://docs.python-cerberus.org/api.html#cerberus.Validator).
 It can also use an optional `Datastore` object which you can implement to access records in your own database.
 See [Example Usage - Records and Datastores](#example-usage---records-and-datastores) for more information.

-There isn't really any benefit to using `NACCValidator` directly, but if you decide to just keep in mind the following:
+There isn't really any benefit to using `NACCValidator` directly, but if you decide to just keep in mind the following (e.g. duplicate what `QualityCheck` will handle for you):

 * If the records you're validating on have _missing_ fields (e.g. passing an empty `dict` as a "record" as opposed to a `dict` with all fields set to `None`), some of the more complicated rules like `logic` may not entirely behave as expected.
 The `cast_record` resolves this by setting any missing fields (based on the schema) to `None`, **so you need to call this method before validating**
+* Similarly, if using `primary_key` and `datastore`, those properties will need to be explicitly set on the `NACCValidator` object
 * The `errors` property only reports the error of the _last validation that failed_, so if you want to keep track of all of them you'll need to keep track of them (an example of this is done in [Example Usage - Bulk Validation](#example-usage---bulk-validation) but more externally through `QualityCheck`)

 ## Example Usage - Hello World